xerolinux/XeroWiki/docs/grub.md

 1- Git Clone [**this**](https://github.com/xerolinux/xero-grubs){:target="_blank"} repo<br />
 2- CD into it and run `sudo ./install.sh`<br />
 3- Select one of the 8 themes, watch the magic.<br />
-4- Reboot your system and see the theme in action !
+4- Reboot your system and see the theme in action !<br />

+Be very careful playing with your bootloader.
+I made sure they work.
+Beyond that it's on you.
+This is provided as is with no warranty whatsoever...